jzhupan/financial-dashboard/README.md

 # About my Financial Dashboard

-Actively enhancing proficiency in front-end technologies including JavaScript, HTML5, CSS3, React, Next.js, JSX syntax, Material UI, Recharts, and Financial Modeling Prep’s API.
+I have been actively enhancing my proficiency in front-end technologies, which include JavaScript, HTML5, CSS3, React, Next.js, JSX syntax, Material UI, Recharts, and Financial Modeling Prep’s API.
+Through this project, I had the opportunity to build a dynamic Financial Dashboard from scratch, practice API integration using Axios, resolve numerous CSS issues while working with Material UI components, and experiment with styling customization.
-Practicing Web API integration using Axios by developing a dynamic Financial Dashboard.

 ## Key Acomplisments:
-  • Created a user-friendly Home page and dynamic router page.
+  • Developed a user-friendly Home page and a dynamic router page.
-  • The App displays daily stock data and other financial information from using the Financial Modeling Prep's API.
+  • The application displays daily stock data and other financial information by utilizing the Financial Modeling Prep's API.
-  • Designed a feature-rich interface comprising:
+  • Crafted a feature-rich interface that encompasses:
      • Navbar
      • Search bar
      • Marquee
      • News section
      • Info Table
      • Stock Charts
      • Sidebar
-    That all include real-time stock data, such as prices, percentage changes, and other information regarding the perspective ticker.
+All of these components incorporate real-time stock data, including prices, percentage changes, and other relevant information for the respective ticker.

 ## Resources Used
 [React](https://react.dev/)

 [Next.js](https://nextjs.org/docs)